viewthespace/playdough/README.md

 end
 ```

-## Enforcing Versioning
+## Enforce Versioning and Shaping

+There are a few additional options which allow you to decide whether you want to enforce version or shape.

-There is an additional option, `enforce_versioning` which can be passed to `Shapeable.configure`.
-By default it is set to true.
-When set to false, version will be ignored, and you can construct shapes such as `Serializers::Foo::FooDefaultSerializer` without the version module prepended.
+`enforce_versioning`, and `enforce_shape` can be passed to `Shapeable.configure`.
+By default both are set to true.

+When `enforce_versioning` is set to false, version will be ignored, and you can construct shapes such as `Serializers::Foo::FooDefaultSerializer` without the version module prepended.

+When `enforce_shape` is set to false, shape will be optional.
+When shape is not specified, the constant will be constructed with no shape: `Serializers::Foo::FooSerializer`

 ## Gotchas